-Waiting for Things to Happen in Android Games
+#1 Waiting for Things to Happen in Android Games

 This is one of the things that annoy me the most about Android games.
 There is no fun in having to wait over an hour to keep on playing a game.
 I want to decide how long to play a game myself.
-Some games make you wait for good things to happen.
-Sometimes they make you wait a long time.

 Often when people cite some of the worst Android games ever, they often consider games that make you wait a very long time.

-Showing Too Many Ads
+#2 Showing Too Many Ads

-Another thing some developers do is show ads but then allow the user to turn them off for a cheap cost of like one to five dollars.
+Some developers show ads but then allow the user to turn them off for a cheap cost of like one to five dollars.
 I am also OK with this as well.

 I have seen some greedy developers offer the ability to remove ads but only for limited periods of time.
 Don’t make your game like Microsoft Solitaire.
 This game charges a monthly fee to remove ads.

 #3 Charging a Subscription for Purchases

 Some Android developers are starting to use subscription-based in-app purchase models.
 These models come off as predatory and unnecessary.

 I can’t think of any mobile game so good I would spend money on a monthly basis.
 Developers would need to give the best deals ever for this to even begin to feel worthwhile.

 The times I have seen this pay model in games they have a flashy buy now buttons with in-game currency visible.
-You have to read the tiny fine print to learn all the details.
+You must read the tiny fine print to learn all the details.

 I find it annoying when I am still new to a game, and it is already begging for a five-star review.
 Hold on now!
 Give me some time to make up my mind.